mnemnion/obelizmo/README.md

 ### Direct Marking

-The simplest option is to specify either a slice, or an offset and length, to mark.
+The simplest option is to specify either slice bounds, or an offset and length, to mark.

 ```zig
 try string_marker.markSlice(.red, a, b) catch |e| {